AJ6CU/piNextion/README.md

 I have created an initial Alpha release for those brave folks.
 You can download it here https://github.com/AJ6CU/NextionEmulatorforCEC_Firmware/releases/tag/Alpha1

+YOU SHOULD KNOW WHAT YOU ARE DOING AND PROTECT YOURSELF AND YOUR EQUIPMENT AS YOU EXPERIMENT WITH MY SOFTWARE AND HARDWARE SUGGESTIONS.
+ABSOLUTELY NO IMPLIED OR STATED WARRANTY OR LIABILITY OF ANY KIND IS INCLUDED WITH THIS SOFTWARE.

 Please feel free to add to the issues list any surprises you might find!